sneham-boop/colourly/README.md

     - Everyone can see all palettes.
     - Signed in users may save or create new palettes.
     - Only users that have created a particular palette, may delete it.
-5. Users may create a new palette via the "Create" page and see their creations on the "Palettes you created" page.
+5. Users may create a new palette via the "Create" page and see their creations on the "Palettes You Created" page.
 Instructions to create are on the page.
 Saved palettes can be seen on the "Saved Palettes" page.
 6. An FAQ page is added to answer some of the common questions and my learning experiences.